Translated by A. Charles Muller

 King Xuan of Qi asked: “Can give me your analysis of what happened between Duke Huan of Qi and Duke Wen of Qin?
 5 ”

-Mencius answered: “None of Confucius' disciples talked about Huan and Wen, so I have no significant information on them.
-So since I can't talk about them, how about discussing kingship?”
+Mencius answered: “None of Confucius' disciples talked about Huan and Wen, so nothing was transmitted down to later generations, and so we haven't heard anything.
+Since I can't talk about them, how about discussing kingship?”

 The king said: “What kind of qualities are necessary for real kingship?”